skwowet/djanext/README.md

 - GraphQL
 - Docker (served in Nginx using gunicorn)

-## Prequistics
+## Things needed
 Docker must have been installed, in order to use this boiler-plate code.
 For downloading the docker check this out - [docker download](https://docs.docker.com/get-docker/)

 ## Setting up the boiler-plate
-- Clone this repo
+1. Clone this repo

 ```bash
 $ git clone https://github.com/yeganathan18/django-nextjs-bioler-plate.git
 ```

-- Step 2: Start the Docker desktop app (mac & windows) and make sure that the docker-engine is started
+2. Start the Docker desktop app (mac & windows) and make sure that the docker-engine is started

 ```bash
 $ docker info